WilliamJonas08/federated_active_learning/README.md

 # Acknowledgements

 Much of the code in this repository was adapted from code in [this repository](https://github.com/pliang279/LG-FedAvg) by Paul Pu Liang et al., which in turn was adapted from [this repository](https://github.com/shaoxiongji/federated-learning) by Shaoxiong Ji.
 For the implementation of Per-FedAvg, some of the code was adapted from the MAML PyTorch implementation [here](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch) by Antreas Antoniou.

+# QUESTIONS Personelles:
+- Gradients aggregation not implemented in this framework ??